 Thus, factories will recruit new workers and spend time to train them.
 As a result, it will take weeks for factories to ramp back its production up to full capacity after the holiday.

-So, as many experienced importers know, it’s critical to prepare the supply chain for the CNY holiday far in advance to avoid potential risks.
+So, as many experienced importers know, it’s critical to prepare the supply chain for the Chinese New Year holiday far in advance to avoid potential risks.

 How to prepare your supply chain for CNY factory shutdowns?